Feliciaxyao/ICML2024-FSTTA/README.md

 [Paper Link on ICML 2024](https://icml.cc/virtual/2024/poster/33723)

+## Usage
+Our code will be coming soon!

 ## Acknowledgements
 Our code is based on [DUET](https://github.com/cshizhe/VLN-DUET).
 Thanks to the authors for sharing their code.